ricketytoc/tp/docs/UserGuide.md

 ### Deleting an employee : `delete`

-Deletes the specified employee from the employee book.
+Deletes the specified employee from EmployeeManager.

-Format: `delete id/EMPLOYEE_ID`
+Format: `delete INDEX`

-* Deletes the employee with the specified `EMPLOYEE_ID`.
+* Deletes the employee at the specified `INDEX`.
-* The `EMPLOYEE_ID` should be the ID of an employee that exists in the employee book.
+* The index refers to the index number shown in the displayed employee list.
-* If the `EMPLOYEE_ID` specified does not match any employee in the employee book, no employee will be deleted or modified.
+* The index **must be a positive integer** 1, 2, 3, …​

 Examples:
+* `list` followed by `delete 2` deletes the 2nd person in EmployeeManager.
-* `delete id/A1234567B` deletes the employee with the ID `A1234567B` if such employee exists.
+* `find n/Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Sort displayed entries : `sort`